JuliaParallel/MPI.jl/docs/src/configuration.md

 julia --project -e 'using MPI; MPI.use_system_binary()'
 ```
 !!! note
-    You can copy `LocalPreferences.toml` to a different project, but you must list
+    You can copy `LocalPreferences.toml` to a different project folder, but you must list
-    `MPIPreferences` in the Project.toml either in `[deps]` or `[extras]` for the settings
+    `MPIPreferences` in the `[extras]` section of the `Project.toml` for the settings
     to take effect.
 Due to a bug in Julia (until `v1.6.5` and `v1.7.1`), getting preferences
-    gtom transitive dependencies is broken (https://github.com/JuliaPackaging/Preferences.jl/issues/24).
+    from transitive dependencies is broken (https://github.com/JuliaPackaging/Preferences.jl/issues/24).
-    To fix this either update your version of Julia, or add `MPIPreferences` as a direct dependency to your project.
+    To fix this update your version of Julia, or add `MPIPreferences` as a direct dependency to your project.

 The MPI standard doesn't specify the exact application binary interface (ABI).